Quick Service Mountainbike

-3. Disc brakes: Check if the screws are loose.
+Disc brakes: Check if the rotor bolts are loose.
 Tighten them only if they have become loose.
-Picture 4
+Image 4

 This is how you adjust a loose headset:

-4. Quick-release check.
-Check both the front and rear quick releases.
+Quick-release check.
+Check both the front and rear quick-releases.
 Tighten the quick-releases hand tight.
 The levers should point upwards when they are fully tight so that they don’t catch on things.

-6. Check if the tyres are clean.
-Small parts might sick in the tyre without flattening it.
-Remove these small parts from the tyre.
+Check that the tyres are clean.
+There might be small bits stuck in the tyre waiting to cause a puncture.
+Remove these small bits from the tyre.

-7. The seat post needs fresh greasing from time to time so that it can slide easily inside the seat tube.
-However, it is important to clean both the seat post and tube thoroughly first.
+Theneeds fresh greasing from time to time so that it can slide easily inside the seat tube.
+However, it is important to clean both the seatpost and tube thoroughly first.
 First remove the seat post and wash the grease off with a cloth.
 Then clean the inside of the seat tube.
 Try to get down as far into the tube as you can with a cloth.
-Picture 9 Now apply fresh grease paste to the seat post.
+Image 9 Now apply fresh grease paste to the seat post.

-DANGER: If frame or seatpost are made of carbon, do not apply grease!
-In this case, use carbon assembly paste!
+Attention: if the frame or seatpost are made of carbon, do not apply grease – use carbon assembly paste instead.
 Carbon parts must be free of oil and grease at all times.

-8. Check the drain hole under the bottom bracket.
-Picture 10 This place is exposed to dirt.
-The result: condensed water can not leave the frame.
+Check the drain hole under the bottom bracket.
+Image 10 This place is exposed to dirt.
+If it gets blocked, condensed water cannot leave the frame.
 Clean the hole if necessary.
-Use a long, pointed object to do this made of plastic.
-Metal obects could scratch the frame.
+Use a long, pointed plastic object to do this.
+Metal objects could scratch the frame.

-9. The pulleys of the rear derailleur are liable to become dirty as well.
-Clean them if necessary using acloth pulled over a screwdriver.
+The rear derailleur jockey wheels are liable to become dirty as well.
+Clean them if necessary using a cloth pulled over a screwdriver.
 Hold it against the pulleys and turn the cranks.
-Picture 11
+Image 11

-10. If the chain rattles or is hesitant in shifting onto the next sprocket, then this is most probably caused by a slightly stretched shift cable.
+If therattles or doesn’t shift easily, this is most probably caused by a slightly stretched gear cable.
 This often happens to road bikes after only a short period of use.
-You can, however, remedy the problem in just a few seconds by slightly adjusting the tensioning bolts (turning anti-clockwise) which are fitted on the gearshifter attached to the handlebars.
-Picture 12 Warning: Only adjust the shift system when it is really necessary.
-If it isn’t broken, then don’t fix it!
+You can fix the problem in a few seconds by slightly adjusting the barrel adjusters (turning anti-clockwise) which are fitted on the shifter attached to the handlebars.
+Image 12